-- Log in (Once you've downloaded the Chard Snyder app from your app store): - o Click the app icon. - Enter your online account username and password. - Create a four-digit passcode to use each time you log in through your mobile device. - Choose Flexible Spending Account. - Click New Claim.
+- Log in (once you've downloaded the Chard Snyder app from your app store): - O Click the app icon. - Enter your online account username and password. - Create a four-digit passeode to use each time you log in through your mobile device. - Choose Flexible Spending Account. - Click New Claim. - Click Upload Receipt (device camera will take a picture of your receipt; make sure the picture is clear and writing is legible). - Click the Add Claim button.